Bitcoin to start futures trading, stoking Wild West worries

 NEW YORK (Reuters) - Bitcoin fans are salivating over the potential of long-awaited legitimacy for the cyptocurrency when futures trading launches this weekend, but experts worry the risks associated with bitcoin’s Wild West-like nature could overshadow the debut.

 The first bitcoin future trades kick off Sunday at 6 p.m.
-EST (2300 GMT) on Cboe Global Markets Inc’s (CBOE.O) Cboe Futures Exchange, followed a week later by CME Group Inc’s (CME.O) CME.
+EST (2300 GMT) on Cboe Global Markets Inc’s Cboe Futures Exchange, followed a week later by CME Group Inc’s CME.

-Nasdaq Inc (NDAQ.O) plans to get into the mix next year, Reuters reported.
+Nasdaq Inc plans to get into the mix next year, Reuters reported.

 While Cboe, CME and Nasdaq offer strictly policed trading environments, the underlying bitcoin market is riddled with crypto-exchanges lacking even basic oversight.